groonga/groonga/doc/source/reference/grn_expr/script_syntax.rst

 Its syntax is ``column2 >>= column2``.

-The operator performs signed right shift assginment operation on column1 by column2.
+The operator performs signed right shift assignment operation on column1 by column2.

 Bitwise unsigned right shift assignment operator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Its syntax is ``column1 >>>= column2``.

-The operator performs unsigned right shift assginment operation on column1 by column2.
+The operator performs unsigned right shift assignment operation on column1 by column2.

 Bitwise AND assignment operator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^